 Considering declaring bankruptcy in Kelowna?
-Start by turning to the trusted professionals at your local MNP LTD. to uncover the many options you may have.
+No matter how bad or overwhelming your debt might seem, there are always solutions - and your MNP LTD Licensed Insolvency Trustee can help.
 Every year, thousands of Canadians turn to us to help them get through various types of financial difficulties -- and you can rely on us too.

 There is 1 office near you

 What is your best course of action?